sandepal-org/mq01-ops/README.md

 ## Role and role binding

 ArgoCD requires permission to create resources in the `mq01-dev` namespace.
-We use a role to define the resources required to deploy a MQ virtual appliance, and a role binding to associate this role with the `serviceaccount` associated with ArgoCD.
+We use a role to define the resources required to deploy a queue manager, and a role binding to associate this role with the `serviceaccount` associated with ArgoCD.

 Issue the following command to create this `role`: